-I am a senior editor at the Economist, though recently I have worked there part-time.
-My main responsibility is the daily news app, Espresso, and I also write obituaries, book reviews, leaders and sometimes articles about cyber-security.
-I don’t have any direct responsibility for our Russia or CEE coverage.
-I work for CEPA, a think-tank in Washington DC.
+I was for many years a senior editor at the Economist; until late 2017 I worked there part-time.
+My main responsibility was for the daily news app, Espresso, and I also wrote obituaries, book reviews, leaders and sometimes articles about cyber-security.
+I am now an independent analyst, campaigner and commentator.
+I am a senior vice president at CEPA, a think-tank in Washington DC.
 Details of its funding can be found here.
 I have a weekly column in the London Times.
 And I write books and give speeches.

 I’m interested in inviting to you a conference…